House Republicans' Censure Attempt Against Del. Plaskett Fails Amid "Backroom Deal" Claims, Democrats Pass Epstein Transparency Act

 A summary of the key points of this story verified across multiple sources.

-• A Republican effort to censure Democratic Del.
-Stacey Plaskett was initiated due to her text exchanges with Jeffrey Epstein during a 2019 congressional hearing.
+House Republicans attempted to censure Democratic Del.
+Stacey Plaskett for texting with Jeffrey Epstein during a 2019 congressional hearing, where she was gathering information.

-• The vote to censure Del.
+The censure vote against Del.
 Plaskett failed by a narrow margin of 209-214, with several Republicans crossing party lines to oppose the measure.

-• Del.
-Plaskett defended her interactions, characterizing them as normal and stating she was unaware of Epstein's federal investigation at the time.
+Del.
+Plaskett defended her interactions, stating she was unaware of Epstein's federal investigation, while the broader controversy highlights calls for transparency.

 .